ahmadrosid/ahmadrosid/README.md

 ### 🔭 Side Project

-Search Engine has been of interest to me since last year.
+Search Engine has been of interest to me since 2020.
 The first search engine I used was Elasticsearch, which I use at work.
 However, on my project, I decided to use Apache Solr, since I find it to be easier to use.
 Currently I'm working on Codesearch, which teaches me about inverted index and search engines such as Lucene and Solr.

 - [heline.dev](https://heline.dev)